SasView/sasview/src/sans/models/media/model_functions.rst

 *Figure.
 1D plot using the default values (w/500 data points).*

+REFERENCE

+None.

 .. _UnifiedPowerRg:

 **2.2.25.
 UnifiedPowerRg (Beaucage Model)**

+This model deploys the empirical multiple level unified Exponential/Power-law fit method developed by G Beaucage.
+Four functions are included so that 1, 2, 3, or 4 levels can be used.
+In addition a 0 level has been added which simply calculates

+*I(q)* = *scale* / *q* + *background*

 The returned value is scaled to units of |cm^-1|, absolute scale.

-Note that the level 0 is an extra function that is the inverse function;
-I (q) = scale/q + background.

-Otherwise, program incorporates the empirical multiple level unified Exponential/Power-law fit method developed by G Beaucage.
-Four functions are included so that One, Two, Three, or Four levels can be used.

-The empirical expressions are able to reasonably approximate the scattering from many different types of particles, including fractal clusters, random coils (Debye equation), ellipsoidal particles, etc.
+The Beaucage method is able to reasonably approximate the scattering from many different types of particles, including fractal clusters, random coils (Debye equation), ellipsoidal particles, etc.

+*2.2.25.1 Definition*

 The empirical fit function is

 .. image:: img/image220.JPG

-For each level, the four parameters Gi, Rg,i, Bi and Pi must be chosen.
+For each level, the four parameters *Gi*, *Rg,i*, *Bi* and *Pi* must be chosen.

-For example, to approximate the scattering from random coils (Debye equation), set Rg,i as the Guinier radius, Pi = 2, and Bi = 2 Gi / Rg,i
+For example, to approximate the scattering from random coils (Debye_ equation), set *Rg,i* as the Guinier radius, *Pi* = 2, and *Bi* = 2 *Gi* / *Rg,i*

-See the listed references for further information on choosing the parameters.
+See the references for further information on choosing the parameters.

 For 2D data: The 2D scattering intensity is calculated in the same way as 1D, where the *q* vector is defined as

 .. image:: img/image040.GIF

-**Default input parameter values**

 ==============  ========  =============
 Parameter name  Units     Default value